GOVTNZ/govtnz-design-system/packages/govtnz-ds-website/src/docs/components/Button.md

 <P styleSize="large">
-    Buttons make important actions stand out within a task flow, and help users to take that action easily.
-Use colour and text in buttons to inform users about the action that will happen when they touch or click a button.
+    Buttons make important actions stand out within a task flow, and help users to take those actions easily.
+Use colour and text in buttons to inform users about what will happen when they touch or click a button.
 </P>

 ## When to use it